 Crush washer (if required for your drain plug)

 Note: The specific tools and parts required for an oil change may vary depending on your motorcycle's make, model, and year.
-Always consult your motorcycle's factory service manual for your specific bike's recommended tools and parts.
+Always consult your motorcycle's owner’s manual and the factory service manual for your specific bike's recommended tools and parts.

 To determine the type of motorcycle oil you need, consider the following factors: